cmloegcmluin/compose2keybindings/README.md

 You're ready to go!
 You don't even need to restart your computer.
 All you need to do to test them out is open an unopen application (or close and re-open one that you already have open).
 The key bindings get loaded on an application by application basis, whenever the app is opened.

-# Limitations

-## No "Advanced Unicode input"

-One cool feature that WinCompose supports is "Advanced Unicode input", which lets you insert any Unicode symbol by its code point, preceded by <kbd>⎄</kbd><kbd>U</kbd> and followed by <kbd>Space</kbd>.
-This is really nice to have available sometimes.
-Now, if we wanted to simulate this feature on Mac with keybindings, we'd have to define one key binding for each code point!
-It's certainly doable, but I'm not feeling up to it right now.

-## No commented out compose rules

-Sometimes we want to keep around old rules as comments to remind us of other things we considered.
-And it would be nice if those translated into the Cocoa key bindings file.
-But I haven't taken care of this yet.
-You'll notice how the X11 compose rules file is flat, but the Cocoa key bindings file is nested, which causes some re-ordering of the sequences, but that shouldn't make this too much of a problem, I hope; as long as the commented out lines remain sorted as they would be if they weren't commented out.

-Mainly I'm worried about how to include the commented-out rules in the same structure as the non-commented-out rules, without messing with the logic of interception/conflicting rules.
-Also, the output logic would need to be changed, or some way to edit stuff that has already been output, since the commented out line would need to contain the final key of the sequence which starts the line but has already been output, in case it opened a new hash.

 # Precedents / alternatives

 ## Mac-Ompose